rubocop/ruby-style-guide/README.md

 * <a name="one-class-per-file"></a>
   Aim to have just a single class/module per source file.
-Name the file name as the class/module, but replacing CamelCase with snake_case.
+Name the file name as the class/module, but replacing PascalCase with snake_case.
 <sup>[[link](#one-class-per-file)]</sup>

 * <a name="screaming-snake-case"></a>